Poway High School Academic Planning

 Step 4 - Turn In CRF Worksheet

 Once you have completed steps 1-3, make sure your CRF Worksheet is signed, with all identifying information legibly written.
-More information on how to turn in the CRF will be available soon.
+More information on how to turn in the CRF will be available soon, or you can drop off the CRF at the PHS Main Office or by email to firstname.lastname@example.org at your convenience.

-You will pick up a list of courses for your student at Registration the week before school starts in August.
+Students will receive their list of courses at Registration the week before school starts in August.

 Course Request Process for Students with Intra-District Transfers

-If you are at your middle school on and Intra-District Transfer, it DOES NOT go with you to the high school of your choice.
-You need to reapply if you do not live in the boundary of the school you want to go to.
+If you are at your middle school on an Intra-District Transfer, you still need to reapply if you do not live in the boundary of the school you want to go to.
 If you are in the process of getting an Intra-District Transfer, please complete the CRF Worksheet and Online Registration for the school you are slated to attend.

 Please complete the CRF Worksheet for the school you are applying for an Intra-District Transfer to attend next year.